 Characteristics and Key Features:

-• Two-way communication between systems, allowing data updates in both directions.
+- Two-way communication between systems, allows data updates in both directions.

 Use Cases and Scenarios: